 There are a number of myths about the safety of vaccines.
 If you have doubts, talk to your pharmacist or doctor.

 Other symptoms may also appear temporarily for a few days.
-They resemble symptoms of the flu, but are much milder: body ache, headache, runny nose, fever, cough, throat irritation, etc.
+They resemble symptoms of the flu, but are much milder:

 Allergic reactions are very rare.
 They start a few minutes after the injection of the vaccine.
 They can, for instance, cause the following symptoms: difficulty breathing; swollen throat, tongue, or lips; hives.

-It is recommended that you stay on premises for 15 minutes after the vaccination so that steps can be taken if there is an allergic reaction.
+It is recommended that you stay on the premises for 15 minutes after the vaccination so that steps can be taken if there is an allergic reaction.

 Being vaccinated against the flu is a personal choice that is worth thinking about.
-To take an informed decision, you must be aware of the advantages and disadvantages of the treatment, risks involved, and the vulnerability of your own health to the consequences of the flu.
+To make an informed decision, you must be aware of the advantages and disadvantages of the treatment, risks involved, and the vulnerability of your own health to the consequences of the flu.